GJP'S POLICY AGENDA

 • SB 105, Early Termination of Probation (2021): Georgia has the longest probation sentences in the U.S. SB 105 simplified and standardized early termination of probation.

-• SB 10, Driver’s License Suspensions (2022): Driver’s licenses mean jobs.
-SB 10 reduces license suspensions and provides a path for reinstatement after missing traffic court.
+• SB 10/HB 926, Driver’s License Suspensions (2022/2024): Driver’s licenses mean jobs.
+SB 10 and HB 926 reduce license suspensions and provide a clear path for reinstatement after missing traffic court.

 For more information about our current policy agenda or to share your story, please contact: